microsoft/windows-ai-electron/README.md

 ## Usage Examples

-For more examples on how to use `winapp-windows-ai` within you Electron application, see the [Usage Guide](docs/Usage.md)
+For more examples on how to use `winapp-windows-ai` within your Electron application, see the [Usage Guide](docs/Usage.md)

 ## Development